Flea Flicker NetFilter: Network Evasion Toolkit

 Why This Exists

-Netfilter hooks at kernel level.
-Intercept outbound traffic.
+Netfilter hooks at kernel level intercept outbound traffic.
 Fragment payloads.
 Randomize timing.
 Impersonate protocols.
 IDS sees fragmented, delayed traffic that looks legitimate.

 For Red Teams

 This gets past commercial defenses.
 Test in lab first.
 Understand the evasion techniques.
-Don't rely on automation.
+Do not rely on automation—manual control over packet behavior means you decide fragmentation size, timing delays, protocol impersonation.
+The tool provides capability.
+You provide intelligence.

 For Blue Teams